Sheila from Durham tells us why Wag friends are important.

 Making a difference

-Our costs are kept low by our volunteer leadership and our donated offices and as you can see they are primarily staff costs to ensure an appropriately safeguarded service.
-This year - 2019/20 - they also included the funded digital project staff costs, enabling us to become a sustainable organisation into the future, appropriately skilled and equipped to finance tens of thousands of visits to vulnerable people on an ongoing basis.
+Our costs are kept low by our volunteer leadership, our donated offices and volunteer uniform and as you can see they are primarily staff costs to ensure an appropriately safeguarded service.
+This last year - 2021/22 - they also included the Lottery funded digital project staff costs, enabling us to become a sustainable organisation into the future, appropriately skilled and equipped to finance tens of thousands of visits to vulnerable people on an ongoing basis.

 Our Annual Progress Update 2019-20 tells you how we did in 2019/2020, shares the many highlights and brings you right up to date with a round up to where we are today too.

 2021/22 is in development now that our Report & Accounts has been finalised.
 Watch this space.

 It's been a sustainably developing period of growth since the very beginning in 2016 and whilst Covid-19 is a temporary bump in the road for Wag we expect to be back on track in early 2021.

 We were very proud to see Wag & Company volunteers honoured with the Queens Award for Voluntary Service, considered the MBE for volunteer groups, in June 2020.
 Wonderful recognition for a special group of people making an important difference to the lives of our region’s elderly.